 - Calories and calories from fat: Reviewing the calorie content of foods eaten throughout the day will enable athletes to ensure adequate total energy consumption.
 To obtain the percentage of calories from fat, the "calories from fat" can be divided by the total "calories" and then multiplied by 100.
+On the newly revised Nutrition Facts panel, "calories from fat" has been removed, thus it needs to be calculated.
+To do so, locate "total fat" on the panel and multiply the total fat in grams by 9.
 Athletes should aim for a diet that includes no more than 30-35% of total calories from fat, indicating it is low to moderate in fat.
 Calculating the percentage for each food chosen throughout the day can help athletes make healthy choices. - Total fat, saturated fat, and trans fat: Fat is important in an athlete's diet; however, it should be consumed in moderation.
 Athletes can compare different brands or types of food to find low- or moderate-fat options.
-Saturated and trans fats are detrimental to heart health; therefore, athletes should attempt to minimize their intake of these fats

-- Cholesterol: Cholesterol is not a required nutrient in the diet.
-Cholesterol is made in the body and therefore does not need to be consumed daily.
-If it is consumed, athletes should keep intake to a minimum because dietary cholesterol has been shown to increase blood cholesterol levels, thus increasing the risk for cardiovascular disease. - Sodium: Classified as an electrolyte, sodium is an essential nutrient for athletes because it is lost in sweat.
+Saturated and trans fats are detrimental to heart health; therefore, athletes should attempt to minimize their intake of these fats. - Cholesterol: Cholesterol is not a required nutrient in the diet.
+Cholesterol is made in the body and therefore does not need to be consumed daily. - Sodium: Classified as an electrolyte, sodium is an essential nutrient for athletes because it is lost in sweat.
 Sodium has also been linked to high blood pressure.
 Athletes should consume enough to meet their needs but avoid excessive intake. - Total carbohydrates, dietary fiber, and sugars: Carbohydrates are the master fuel for all athletics and should compose a majority of an athlete's diet.
 Dietary fiber plays a role in weight management and disease prevention and aids in the maintenance of blood sugar levels that deliver a consistent dose of energy to the body.
 The "dietary fiber" section on the Nutrition Facts panel represents the total quantity of fiber present in a product but does not distinguish between soluble and insoluble fibers.
 The "sugar" category is a combination of naturally occurring and refined sugars.
-Because there is no distinction, an athlete should review the ingredients list for the presence of fruits and fruit juices (naturally occurring sugars often accompanied by many other nutrients) or any refined sugar product (providing calories and carbohydrates but devoid of other nutritional value).
-There is no Percent Daily Value (%DV, discussed in the following section) for sugars because there are no RDA values or Daily Reference Values (DRVs) established specific to sugars. - Protein: The total quantity of protein, another indispensable nutrient for athletes, is provided on the Nutrition Facts panel. - Vitamins and minerals: Only two vitamins (vitamins A and C) and two minerals (calcium and iron) are required on the food label.
-Of course, all vitamins and minerals are important for athletes; however, these four nutrients are
+Because there is no distinction between naturally occurring and added refined sugars on the current nutrition facts panel, an athlete should review the ingredients list for the presence of fruits and fruit juices (naturally occurring sugars often accompanied by many other nutrients) or any refined sugar product (providing calories and carbohydrates but devoid of other nutritional value).
+There is no Percent Daily Value (%DV, discussed in the following section) for sugars because there are no RDA values or Daily Reference Values (DRVs) established specific to sugars.
+It should be noted that this has been changed on the newly revised Nutrition Facts panel that now must show "added sugars" and their %DV.

-- generally consumed in suboptimal quantities in the United States and therefore deserve special attention. - Daily Values footnote and calorie conversion: The concept of Daily Values will be discussed in the following section.
+- Protein: The total quantity of protein, another indispensable nutrient for athletes, is provided on the Nutrition Facts panel. - Vitamins and minerals: On the current Nutrition Facts panel only two vitamins (vitamins A and C) and two minerals (calcium and iron) are required on the food label.
+On the newly revised Nutrition Facts panel vitamin D and potassium are also required to be listed.
+Of course, all vitamins and minerals are important for athletes; however, these four nutrients are generally consumed in suboptimal quantities in the United States and therefore deserve special attention. - Daily Values footnote and calorie conversion: The concept of Daily Values will be discussed in the following section.
 The calorie conversion information is a handy reference for athletes so that they can perform their own calculations based on individual needs and goals.